wlads/reefpoints/source/posts/2014-02-04-ember-conf-ember-for-rails-devs.md

 Brian is the CEO of DockYard and has been developing in Ember since late 2012.
 He was a [speaker at the "first" Ember conference, Ember Camp, in
       2013](https://www.youtube.com/watch?v=wmQovdFoMm0).
-      Brian the author of some popular Ember libraries such as [ember-validations](https://github.com/dockyard/ember-validations) and [ember-easyForm](https://github.com/dockyard/ember-easyForm).
+      Brian is the author of some popular Ember libraries such as [ember-validations](https://github.com/dockyard/ember-validations) and [ember-easyForm](https://github.com/dockyard/ember-easyForm).
 Recently he has been focusing most of his open source time on building [Ember Appkit Rails](https://github.com/dockyard/ember-appkit-rails), which is a